aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 8. Back on the **Assign license** blade, click on **Assignment options**, ensure that all options are enabled(on), click on **Review + assign**, and click on **Assign**.

 9. Sign out from the Azure portal and sign back in using the same account.
-This step is necessary in order for the license assignment to take effect.
+This step is necessary for the license assignment to take effect.

     >**Note**: At this point, you assigned Azure Active Directory Premium P2 licenses to all user accounts you will be using in this lab.
 Be sure to sign out and then sign back in.